Glasgow-AI4BioMed/synthetic_relex/model_card.md

 # synthetic_relex model for biomedical relation extraction

 This is a relation extraction model that is distilled from Llama 3.3 70B down to a BERT model.
 It is a [microsoft/BiomedNLP-BiomedBERT-base-uncased-abstract-fulltext](https://huggingface.co/microsoft/BiomedNLP-BiomedBERT-base-uncased-abstract-fulltext) model that has been fine-tuned on synthetic labels created with Llama 3.3 70B when prompted with sentences from [PubTator Central](https://www.ncbi.nlm.nih.gov/research/pubtator3/).
+The dataset is available [here](https://huggingface.co/datasets/Glasgow-AI4BioMed/synthetic_relex).

 **Note:** No humans were involved in annotating the dataset used, so there may be erroneous annotations.
 Detailed evaluation by human experts would be needed to gain an accurate view of the model's accuracy.
 The dataset and model offer a starting point for understanding and development of biomedical relation extraction models.